 Momentarily distressed when the last vehicle in the convoy passed by without stopping to pick me up, I soon realized that the helicopter pilots and all the lesser ranking personnel had remained behind in the terminal building.
 I made my way up there but soon some American Army vehicles arrived to ferry us back to our home base in Nurnberg.

 I learned later that the Defense Minister had called the Hof train station and ordered the Bundesbahn (the West German national railway) to delay the departure of the next train from Hof to Nurnberg.
 (If anyone is familiar with the militant on-time commitment of German railroads, you realize what a radical order that was).
 When the Vice President’s convoy arrived at the station, the Secret Service aided by German police cleared all the passengers from one of the first class railcars for the Vice President.
-The train sped to Nurnberg to a waiting Secret Service motorcade that sped the Vice President to Air Force 2 only 30 minutes behind schedule.
+The train sped to Nurnberg to a waiting Secret Service motorcade that raced the Vice President to Air Force 2 only 30 minutes behind schedule.

 George H. W. Bush went on to serve five more years as Vice President and then a full term as President.
-I finished by tour of duty in West Germany later that summer and eventually returned to Lowell.
+I finished my tour of duty in West Germany later that summer and eventually returned to Lowell.
 He and I never crossed paths again, but my proximity to the Vice President in that German blizzard created for me a psychological bond that persisted until his passing last Friday.

 My experience serving along the Iron Curtain also shaped my opinion of the Presidency of George H. W. Bush.
 He commanded at a time when Communism collapsed.
 For someone who only had known the Cold War and who had served an important role in the military during one of its most intense phases, the peaceful collapse of the Soviet Union and the Warsaw Pact was astounding.
 It could have gone very badly but Bush managed the process skillfully, ensuring continued peace in Europe and the emergence of the United States as the dominant power in the world for at least another decade.

-I also have great respect for Bush’s military service during World War II in which he was a Naval aviator who was shot down by the Japanese while flying a torpedo bomber off a U.S. aircraft carrier and for a life devoted to public service.
+I also have great respect for Bush’s military service during World War II in which he was a Naval aviator who was shot down by the Japanese while flying a torpedo bomber off a U.S. aircraft carrier, and for a life devoted to public service.

 Still, I can’t end this without mention that I find his legacy tainted at least a little by his tacit support of race-based attacks on Michael Dukakis during the 1988 presidential race.
 The electoral appeals to racism started by Richard Nixon in 1968 and amplified by Ronald Reagan in 1980 were ratified by Bush in 1988 and have been a central component of Republican national politics ever since.
 I’m fully aware that politics is a tough sport, but there are some lines that shouldn’t be crossed.
 Appeals to racism is one of them.